J FICTION (Grades 2 & 3)

-The ten stories collected in this book are about life in school, from trouble with science projects to the dreaded career report to new kids, and missing the school bus.
+The ten stories collected in this book by popular children’s authors are about school life.
+There are stories about the trouble with science projects, missing the school bus and dreaded career reports.
 177 pgs.

 Jokelopedia: The Biggest, Best, Silliest, Dumbest Joke Book Ever